Madara Uchiha: In Naruto

 Madara is mentioned in the second part of the manga Naruto but does not appear in most of the series except the war arc.
 During his childhood, he met a child named Hashirama, but amidst the conflicts of their respective clans resulting in war, their friendship ends.
 After failing at several attempts to kill or defeat his rival, Madara became friends with him and accepted his treaty offering peace between the two clans.
 The Uchiha, Senju and all of their affiliated clans came together to form a village, which Madara named Konohagakure.
 Madara took a merciless approach and did not like Hashirama's compassionate methods.
-After the death of his brother, Izuna, Madara became cynical and vengeful and held a grudge against the Senju Clan for slaughtering his brothers in the War.
+After the death of his brother, Izuna, Madara became cynical and vengeful and held a grudge against the Senju Clan for slaughtering his brothers in the War causing his mental health with PTSD.
 After his defection from Konoha, he believed there is no real peace.
 Losing all of his family and conflicted over his own clanmates, he decided to free the world from its pains, by casting Infinite Tsukuyomi (無限月読, Mugen Tsukuyomi) upon the whole world so that there would be no war and no death.
 Madara is believed to have been killed by Hashirama's hand, but he survives and goes into hiding.
 He awakens the legendary Eye Technique Rinnegan using Hashirama's DNA.
 Before dying, Madara takes Obito as his agent and transplants his Rinnegan into Nagato to be preserved for his eventual revival years later.
 After Madara's death, his greatest lasting influence was on Obito, one of his descendants, who used Madara's knowledge to strongly influence and control the Akatsuki behind the scenes, and pretended to be Madara for much of the manga's story.
 When Obito moves into the final stages of Madara's goal by initiating the Fourth Shinobi World War, Kabuto Yakushi forms an alliance with him, eventually reviving Madara's reanimated corpse.